Vert.x Micrometer Metrics

 |

-Total number of bytes received while reading messages from event bus cluster peers. |
+| Summary | Total number of bytes sent while sending messages to event bus cluster peers. |

 |